flpm/oak/output/lists/about_anthropology.md

 ---
 name: about Anthropology
-title: Books about Anthropology
+title: 'Theme: Anthropology'
 items:
 - title: null
   books:
   - '9781107420984'
-subtitle: There is 1 book about Anthropology
+subtitle: Books about the study of human behaviour and societies
 ---
+I have 1 book about Anthropology in my bookshelf.

+### Titles:
+- (paper) [The Anthropology of Childhood](/books/info/9781107420984) by David F. Lancy